What is the North Star Service-Learning Project?

 - Nazareth faculty

-- Nazareth students from art history, art education, history, communications and rhetoric
+- Nazareth students from art history, art education, history, communications and media

 - Freshmen Seminar course participants